-The Science and Technology Innovation Program (STIP) at the Woodrow Wilson International Center for Scholars is currently seeking interns for Fall 2012.
+The Science and Technology Innovation Program (STIP) at the Woodrow Wilson International Center for Scholars is currently seeking interns for the fall, spring, and summer semesters.
 The mission of STIP is to explore the scientific and technological frontier, stimulating discovery and bringing new tools to bear on public policy challenges that emerge as science advances.
 We work across a range of issues from emerging technology foresight and governance to ethics, strategic planning to risk management, technology assessment to regulatory reinvention, both domestically and internationally.

 Project areas include: nanotechnology, synthetic biology, citizen-based science, crowdsourcing / volunteered geographic information, sensing and mapping technologies, serious games, participatory technology assessment, and geo-engineering.
 Interns will work closely with a small, interdisciplinary team on this initiative.

 - Applicants should be at a graduate (preferred) or undergraduate level with a background or interest in science and technology policy, environmental policy, public policy, and/or policy analysis.